stark-dev/fty-asset-mg/README.md

 * 'reason' is a string detailing reason for error.
 Possible values are:

      INTERNAL\_ERROR / MISSING\_PARAMETER
-* subject of the message MUST be TOPOLOGY
 * \<powerchains\> is a unique frame (JSON format) as:
 ```bash
 {